-On 21-22 September 2020, the Centre for Research in Communication and Culture at Loughborough University (United Kingdom) will host the sixth conference of the International Journal of Press/Politics, focused on academic research on the relation between media and political processes around the world.
+On 13-16 September 2021, the seventh conference of the International Journal of Press/Politics, focused on academic research on the relationship between media and political processes around the world, will be held virtually.
 Professor Young Mie Kim from the University of Wisconsin will deliver a keynote lecture.

-The conference brings together scholars conducting internationally-oriented or comparative research on the intersection between news media and politics around the world.
+The virtual conference brings together scholars conducting internationally oriented or comparative research on the intersection between news media and politics around the world.
 It aims to provide a forum for academics from a wide range of disciplines, countries, and methodological approaches to advance research in this area.
 The conference will be held on four days, in half-day sessions alternating mornings and afternoons that will include presentations and networking sessions.
 The program of the 2020 conference, which adopted a similar format, is available here.

-Examples of relevant topics include, but are not limited to, the political implications of current changes in media systems, including the increasing role of digital platforms; the importance of digital media for engaging with news and politics; analysis of the factors affecting the quality of political information and public discourse; studies of the role of entertainment and popular culture in how people engage with current affairs; studies of relations between political actors and journalists; analyses of the role of visuals and emotion in the production and processing of public information; and research on political communication during and beyond elections by government, political parties, interest groups, and social movements.
+Examples of relevant topics include, but are not limited to, the political implications of changes in media systems; the importance of digital media for engaging with news and politics; analysis of the factors affecting the quality of political information and public discourse; studies of the role of entertainment and popular culture in how people engage with current affairs; studies of relations between political actors and journalists; analyses of the role of visuals and emotion in the production and processing of public information; and research on political communication during and beyond elections by government, political parties, interest groups, and social movements.
 The journal and the conference have a particular interest in studies that adopt comparative approaches, represent substantial theoretical or methodological advances, or focus on parts of the world that are under-researched in the international English language academic literature.